etiennebacher/jarl/docs/contributing-rule-example.md

 let arguments = arguments?.items();
 ```

-Usually, a rule implementation contains a lot of early returns, such as "if the function name is not 'do.call' then stop here".
+Usually, a rule implementation contains a lot of early returns, such as "if the function name is not 'xyz' then stop here".
 In this example, we want to focus on calls to `do.call()`, so we can stop early if this is not the function name:

 ```rust